There will be a record number of women in Congress.

 The summer of ‘69 turns 50.

 This summer will mark the 50-year anniversary for a lot of significant events in 1969.
-They include: when gay and trans customers at the Stonewall Inn fought back against a police raid on June 28; when three Americans walked on the moon for the first time on July 20; and when Charles Manson’s cult shockingly murdered seven people in California in early August.
+They include: when gay and trans customers at the Stonewall Inn fought back against a police raid on June 28; when two Americans walked on the moon for the first time on July 20; and when Charles Manson’s cult shockingly murdered seven people in California in early August.

 There was also the Woodstock Music Festival, where half a million young people gathered to listen to Richie Havens, Santana, Sly & the Family Stone, Jimi Hendrix and more on August 15 through 18.
 Years later, the summer would inspire the title to Bryan Adams’ 1984 hit song about teenage longing, even though Adams himself was actually only 9 years old during the “Summer of ‘69.”